Hugoberry/pbixray/README.md

 PBIXRay is a Python library designed to parse and analyze PBIX files, which are used with Microsoft Power BI.
 This library provides a straightforward way to extract valuable information from PBIX files, including tables, metadata, Power Query code, and more.

+This library is the Python implementation of the logic embedded in the DuckDB extension [duckdb-pbix-extension](https://github.com/Hugoberry/duckdb-pbix-extension/).

 ## Installation

 Before using PBIXRay, ensure you have the following Python modules installed: `apsw`, `kaitaistruct`, and `pbixray`.
 You can install them using pip: